UConn emerges victorious after March Madness full of upsets - KESQ

 “It’s Butler.
 With 2 seconds.
 He’s gotta put it up.
 Aaand.
 He wins it!
 He wins it!
 With the jumper!”
 Then, 5 seconds of silence, followed by, “A San Diego State miracle!”

-AP National Writer Eddie Pells, AP Basketball Writers Aaron Beard and John Marshall, and AP Sports Writers Tom Withers and Tom Canavan contributed to this story.
+AP National Writer Eddie Pells, AP Basketball Writers Aaron Beard and John Marshall, and AP Sports Writers Tom Withers and Tom Canavan contributed to this report.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25